Teacher & Student Resources

 When you're working with others, sometimes you need a quick opinion instead of a bunch of comments.
 Boosts are perfect!
 At the bottom of your Basecamp Doc or your Message Board post, include something like this:

-Most teachers add students to their education accounts as team members but some prefer to add them as clients.
+Most teachers add students to their education accounts as employees or collaborators, but some prefer to add them as clients.
 The differences between the two are listed out here.

-Added someone as a client but they should be a team member?
+Added someone as a client but they should be a collaborator?
 Maybe the reverse?
 Here’s how you can quickly change their user access.